sylvaincom/anomaly-detection-PCA/README.md

 - I was only able to publish one fourth of the total project, the rest being confidential.
 - The MATLAB scripts are commented in French.
 - The report (uploaded soon) is in French.
-- The data is from "Seongkyu Yoon and John MacGregor.
+- The data `datav3.mat` and `dataDefautv3.mat` is from "Seongkyu Yoon and John MacGregor.
 Fault diagnosis with multivariate statistical models part i : using steady state fault signatures.
 Journal of Process Control, 11(4) :387 – 400, 2001"

 ## How to use this repository